Misterio77/website/_src/cv.md

 systems, infrastructure, and backend development.
 I also have experience with UI/UX, as well as (web and graphical) design.

-I've recently completed my Bachelor of Computer Information Systems degree at [University of São Paulo](https://usp.br), but plan on sticking around for grad school as well.
+I'm working towards a Computer Science MSc degree at [University of São Paulo](https://usp.br)'s [Institute of Mathematics and Computer Sciences](https://icmc.usp.br/en/), under the [Software Engineering Lab][https://labes.icmc.usp.br].
+My current research is around Software Engineering topics within Open Source projects.

 Outside of computing, I enjoy reading, playing the keyboard, snuggling with my pets, and speaking about things I'm passionate about.
 I love learning new